BCGDV/lon-kinbal/src/microservices/readme.md

-## Microservices
+## Introduction

-- 3 exemplar microservices that are built using Javascript (Node), Go and Python that .
+- There are 3 exemplar microservices that are built using Javascript (Node), Go and Python that .
 These microservices have the following characteristics and components:
     - Health check endpoints
     - Example persistence layer interactions
     - Example events layer interactions